 Hostel Home is Mexico City’s first hostel.
-Located in the Roma district, this place feels is super homey.
-It’s small, with colorful paintings on the walls and tons of potted plants, and offers comfortable beds, free drinking water, and good Wi-Fi.
+Located in the Roma district, this place feels super homey.
+It’s small, with colorful paintings on the walls and tons of potted plants.
+There are comfortable beds, free drinking water, and good Wi-Fi.

-The rooms are a little cramped, but each dorm bed has its own locker and power socket, and there’s a large common area in which to socialize in.
-There’s a kitchen to cook and fresh fruit and eggs are provided at breakfast.
+The rooms are a little cramped, but each dorm bed has its own locker and power socket.
+There’s a large common area in which to socialize and a guest kitchen too.
 The staff are also super helpful and can provide information about the surrounding area and things to do nearby.
 If you want a more “old school” hostel feel, this place is it.